6 Queen Esther Characteristics We Should Be Practicing Now

 This is a unique work, and well worth adding to your collection.
 If you enjoy Biblical fiction, historical fiction or stories of hope, I would definitely recommend this book.

-As much as I enjoyed the author’s account of Lydia in the Bible, her writing has improved and Hadassah: Queen Esther of Persia is 5x better than Lydia: Woman of Philippi (and it was excellent!).
+As much as I enjoyed the author’s account of Lydia in the Bible, her writing has improved and Hadassah: Queen Esther of Persia is 5x better than Lydia: Woman of Philippi (which was excellent!).

 Related Reading